-SPIRIT (PRECEDED BY THE NAME OF THE FRUIT) OBTAINED BY MACERATION AND DISTILLATION
+SPIRIT (SUPPLEMENTED BY THE NAME OF THE FRUIT) OBTAINED BY MACERATION AND DISTILLATION

 - Fruit spirit (distillate)